XFD488 tyramide reagent *Same Structure to Alexa Fluor™ 488 tyramide*

 Unless otherwise noted, all unused stock solutions should be divided into single-use aliquots and stored at -20 °C after preparation.
 Avoid repeated freeze-thaw cycles

-Add 100 µL DMSO to vial and mix well.
-Note: Unused Tyramide stock solution can be stored at 2-8 °C.
+Add 100 µL DMSO to the vial of XFD488 tyramide and mix well.

 PREPARATION OF WORKING SOLUTION